FrancisCrickInstitute/napari-isbem/docs/deployment.md

 GitHub actions are used to automatically run tests with [tox](https://tox.readthedocs.io/en/latest/) and build and deploy the documentation.

 Tests are automatically run on any push or pull request to the main branch.
 More info on the `tox` tests can be seen in the `tox.ini` file, and the GitHub action can be seen in `.github/workflows/test_and_deploy.yml`.
 Tests are currently only written for model files in the `src/_models` directory.
-After installing `pytest` and `pytest-cov`, tests can be run locally and code coverage can be seen with `pytest --cov napari_sbem_viewer`.
+After installing `pytest` and `pytest-cov`, tests can be run locally and code coverage can be seen with `pytest --cov napari_isbem`.

 ## Documentation